Girgias/php-rfcs/exit-as-function.md

 function exit(string|int $status = 0): never {}
 ```

-Secondly, `die()` will be made an alias of `exit()`, and "constant" usages of `exit`/`die` transformed to function calls at compile time.
+Parsing of the keywords remains unchanged, but instead of being compiled to a `ZEND_EXIT` opcode they are compiled to
+a function call.

-It will continue to be impossible to declare `exit` or `die` functions in namespaces,
+Therefore, it will remain impossible to declare functions named `exit` or `die` in namespaces,
-or disable/remove them via the `disable_functions` INI directive.
+or to disable/remove them via the `disable_functions` INI directive.

-Moreover, as `exit` and `die` will no longer be keywords, it will be possible to use them as `goto` labels.

-Another slight improvement is that the AST printing (seen via `assert()`)
-now reflects what has actually been written in the source code rather than always using `exit`.

 ## Backward Incompatible Changes

 The impact of this RFC is deemed to be low.

-The `T_EXIT` token will be removed because `exit` will no longer need to be parsed specially by the lexer.
-As most PHP libraries that deal on an AST level use Nikita Popov's `php-parser` which creates its own AST,
-this should have minimal impact on userland tooling.

-Projects that directly use the tokenizer extensions, like Exakat, will need some straight-forward adaptation.

-And the behaviour of values of different types passed to `exit()` will be altered to match the usual type juggling semantics:
+The behaviour of values of different types passed to `exit()` will be altered to match the usual type juggling semantics:

 | Argument passed       | Current behaviour | New behaviour | Consequences                                                                                                                         |
 |-----------------------|-------------------|---------------|--------------------------------------------------------------------------------------------------------------------------------------|